iot-edge-foundation/iot-edge-tradfri/README.md

 ## collectInformation

-The input is empty:
+The input format is empty:

 ```
 {}
 ```

-The output is:
+The output format is:

 ```
 public class CollectInformationResponse : CollectedInformation